 Now See Here

 The next time you reserve a hotel room, don't just ask "What's the rate?" — ask "What's the view?" too.
 It's perfectly reasonable to ask if you can inspect the view before agreeing to occupy a room.
-Note that rooms with the best views are often located in a corner of a hotel or resort.
+Note that rooms with the best views are often located in a corner of a hotel or resort, so the walk from the elevator may be long.

-Tip: Check the view as soon as you check in.
+Tip: Assess the view as soon as you check in to the hotel and enter your room.
 If it's not what you paid for, or you see cranes or other evidence of construction, or you simply find the view unappealing, ask to switch to another room.
 If I had done that in the room-with-the-crypt view, I wouldn't have stayed up all night, biting my nails....